Billet isn't live yet. Launching late 2026. Join the waitlist →

 7. Manually mark the QuickBooks invoice as signed or paid once it comes back.

 It works.
-But you’re juggling two tools and there’s a reconciliation step every single time.
-Pricing usually runs $19 to $50 per user per month before you’ve collected a single signature.
+But you’re juggling two tools and there’s a reconciliation step every single time, and you’re paying a second per-user subscription before you’ve collected a single signature.

 Option 2: Use a field signature app that talks to QuickBooks directly

 This is what Billet was built for.
 The app connects to QuickBooks Online over the official API, so when a customer signs, the QuickBooks invoice and its payment status update automatically.
-No PDF uploads, no second dashboard, no manual reconciliation. $5 per active user per month, unlimited sends.
+No PDF uploads, no second dashboard, no manual reconciliation.
+One flat price per person, unlimited sends.

 Option 3: Print and scan